What Is College Like?

 Myth 4: No One Transfers From Community College

-Around 30% of community college students end up transferring to a four-year school.
+Around one-third of community college students end up transferring to a four-year school.
 Attending community college has multiple benefits worth considering.
 Students can receive a high-quality education for a fraction of the price by taking their general education classes at a community college.
 Taking these classes at a cheaper tuition price can give students more time and leeway to experiment with subject matter they are interested in.

-For those who have their hearts set on prestigious universities, it can be easier to transfer to one of those schools from community college than it is to be accepted straight out of high school.
+For those who have their hearts set on prestigious universities, it can often be easier to transfer to one of those schools from community college than it is to be accepted straight out of high school.

 Some community colleges have deals with local universities that can guarantee admission to your dream school if you meet certain qualifications.
 It’s known as a transfer admission guarantee, or TAG.